 Skip to content Skip to footer

-South Fork Crooked River preserve is located within the South Fork Wilderness Study Area (WSA) in Crook County, approximately 60 miles east of Bend, Oregon.
+Our South Fork Crooked River property is located within the South Fork Wilderness Study Area (WSA) in Crook County, approximately 60 miles east of Bend, Oregon.
 This 80-acre parcel spans the river and contains a stretch of the popular Pickett Canyon hike.
 The South Fork is shallow and easily crossed by foot most of the year.

 Once teeming with salmon, steelhead and beaver, the river is still home to native redband trout and draws Rocky Mountain elk and mule deer to its banks.
-Scenic basalt canyons were were carved by the river over thousands of years and provide habitat for songbirds and raptors.
+Scenic basalt canyons were carved by the river over thousands of years and provide habitat for songbirds and raptors.
 May is a peak month for wildflowers, including Western Blue Flag irises.

 Mule Deer — Larry Arbanas